 Map turtles also eat some insects, crustaceans, and fish.
 Fatty fish like goldfish should be avoided alongside larger high protein food like mice.
 The majority of their diet should be plant-based and from the formulated turtle pellets or the fresh greens.

-If housed indoors, full spectrum UVA/UVB lighting and supplemental heat lights are absolutely necessary.
-Mississippi map turtles don't need extremely warm temperatures but will be more active and eat better if they are kept around 85 degrees Fahrenheit.
-If temperatures are allowed to drop below the 60s your turtle may become lethargic, not eat well, and start to go into hibernation.
+If housed indoors, full-spectrum UVA/UVB lighting and supplemental heat lights are absolutely necessary.
+Mississippi map turtles don't need extremely warm temperatures but will be more active and eat better if they are kept around 85 degrees F. If temperatures are allowed to drop below the 60s your turtle may become lethargic, not eat well, and start to go into hibernation.
 Turtles that are housed outside in warmer months should be brought inside to a warmer environment when the outside temperature gets too cool, so they don't go into hibernation.

 UVB lighting should be provided for 12 hours each day and year-round in the form of a special reptile UVB bulb.
 This bulb should also be replaced every six months since the invisible UVB rays expire before the visible white light does.
 Map turtles that are housed outside do not need supplemental UVB lights since they receive natural UVB rays from the sun.

 Map turtles are relatively easy to care for with the proper setup and diet.
 But they can run into some health issues.
 Intestinal parasites are found naturally in most reptiles, including pet map turtles, but they can become a problem if they overpopulate their intestinal tract.
 Therefore, annual fecal parasite exams should be performed by your exotics vet.